KRobinson414/katies-nc-news/UserStories.md

 - As a user, I should be able to view an individual article.
 - As a user, I should be able to view an individual article's comments.
 - As a user, I should be able to sort articles by date created, comment_count & votes

-- As a hiring partner with no access to my laptop, I should be able to use the site on my mobile without sacrificing style or functionality.
-- As a user, I should be able to login to the site.
-- As a hiring partner with no knowledge of the users in the database, it should be very clear to me how I can login to the site.
+x As a hiring partner with no access to my laptop, I should be able to use the site on my mobile without sacrificing style or functionality. x As a user, I should be able to login to the site. x As a hiring partner with no knowledge of the users in the database, it should be very clear to me how I can login to the site.

 - As a logged in user, I should be able to post a new article to an existing topic.
 - As a logged in user, I should be able to post a new article to a new topic.
 - As a logged in user, I should be able to post a new comment to an existing article.